sbormann/ioBroker.iqontrol/README.md

 ## Description of roles and associated states
-Every device has a role, wich defines the function of the device.
-Every role generates a set of states, wich can be linked to a corresponding io-broker state.
+Every device has a role, which defines the function of the device.
+Every role generates a set of states, which can be linked to a corresponding io-broker state.
-If you use the auto-create-function, you can chose an existing device from the io-broker-object tree.
+If you use the auto-create-function, you can choose an existing device from the io-broker-object tree.
 Autocreate tries to find out the role and to match as many states as possible.
 This will only work for known devices.
-For unknown devices, and to give devices advanced features, you can add devices manually via the (+)-Button or edit the devices that were created by autocreate.
+For unknown devices, and to give devices advanced features, you can add them manually via the (+)-Button or edit the devices that were created by autocreate.
 To edit the role and the states of a device, click on the pencil behind the device.
 You will find a short description of the roles and the used states below:

 ### General states: